Mind + Machine > Mind or Machine

 Research shows that the gap between these disciplines is growing, which could make it harder to address social and ethical problems.

-Researchers: Morgan Frank, Dashun Wang, Manuel Cebrian and Iyad Rahwan
+Morgan R. Frank, Dashun Wang, Manuel Cebrian and Iyad Rahwan

 July 1, 2019